darklordabc/Legends-of-Dota-Redux/README.md

 **Support the innovators not the imitators.**

+##IMPORTANT##
+ - This repo is currently DEAD
+ - Over the coming weeks, this repo will be refactored, and LoD will be built from the ground up using the new modding API
+ - Ash47's source1 servers have been closed and will not reopen
+ - The workshop version of LoD will be disabled until it is stable using the new modding API

 ###About###
  - Pick your skills to build an overpowered masterpiece!
  - Test out different combinations!